 Our Beat the Hunger Programme focuses on providing food for rough sleepers and school children vulnerable to food insecurity over the school holidays.
 We are able to address holiday hunger by tying up with holiday clubs to provide catering for children during Christmas, Easter and the summer breaks.

 Providing all year-round high quality. low cost. nutritious and fresh hot meals for children in poverty, through school and holiday clubs improving education and well-being.

-Throughout the 2019 school holidays TAPF UK have been tying up with several holiday clubs around London in areas such as Harrow, Brent, Southwark, Lambeth and Croydon.
-This has all been in an effort to ensure that some of London’s most vulnerable children don’t go hungry across the school breaks.
+Throughout the 2019 and 2020 school holidays TAPF UK tied up with several holiday clubs around London in areas such as Harrow, Brent, Southwark, Lambeth, Tower Hamlets and Croydon.
+This has all been in an effort to ensure that some of London’s most vulnerable children don’t go hungry during holidays.
 Without free school lunches, many families find it difficult to budget for the increase in their weekly food budget.
 This means that some families must subside on cheaper but severely unhealthy diets, whilst others are entirely unable to afford more food and are thus forced to starve.
-From Jan - September 2019, TAPF UK have served roughly 15,000 fresh, hot and nutritious meals to vulnerable children across London (pictured below).
+During this time, TAPF UK have served over 50,000, hot and nutritious meals to vulnerable children across London (pictured below).

 In tackling homeless hunger, The Akshaya Patra Foundation UK found that we were the most effective when operating at the street level, which is why we have set up fixed distribution points across inner-city London.
 By being immediately accessible to those in need we are able to positively impact and improve upon the quality of life of thousands of rough sleepers at a consistent and constant rate.

 A £500 donation would help us to provide hot and nutritious meals to 2000 hungry and vulnerable Londoners in a day – why not donate towards the cause and sponsor a day's feeding operations.